sph-mn/sph-lib/readme.md

 example implementations of various procedures. use the library as is or extract code as needed. see also [sph.mn](http://sph.mn/computer/software/sph-lib.html)

+modules under highlights receive most attention and all issues are tried to be fixed immediately. other modules are to be seen as pools of examples and less mature, less useful features are more likely to be removed

 # dependencies
 * [gnu guile](https://www.gnu.org/software/guile/) >= 2
 * optional